A Premier Education Center for Health Professionals

 International Study Opportunities:

-Business: Accounting, Advertising, Biomedical Marketing, Computer Information Systems, Entrepreneurship, Finance, International Business, Management, Marketing
+Business: Accounting, Biomedical Marketing, Computer Information Systems, Entrepreneurship, Finance, International Business, Management, Marketing

-Communications: Communications/Media Studies; Film, Video, and Interactive Media; Journalism; Public Relations
+Communications: Advertising; Communications/Media Studies; Film, Television, and Media Arts; Interactive Digital Design; Journalism; Public Relations

 “Occupational therapy preparation at Quinnipiac offered many pre-clinical experiences to help me observe my major before my junior year.
 Classes went into depth in documentation and neurotechniques, with a wide base of theory.
 I participated in three different types of clinical experiences—psychiatric, physical disability, and outpatient rehabilitation in Palm Gardens, Florida.
 I was employed within a month of graduation.
-I returned to Quinnipiac after 10 years as an OT and just completed the physician assistant M.H.S. degree in 2014!”
+I returned to Quinnipiac after 10 years as an OT and completed the Physician Assistant MHS degree in 2014!”